 Every summer we offer teen summer adventure courses that so far have been week-long backpacking trips into the Eagle Cap and Hells Canyon Wilderness.
 However, future courses could explore using pack animals in the wilderness, learning to camp in the outdoors, and more.
 In each course, kids participate in field ecology research for the US Forest Service.
 Our courses teach:

 Registration for the 2014 season is open.
 We are currently accepting applications.
-Applications are accepted first-come, first served, and quality of application.
+Applications are accepted on a first-come, first served basis and selected based on application quality.
 If you have questions about registration or would like to learn more, please contact us.

 A weeklong course designed for teens (13-16) who want to become familiar with the ecology of the Eagle Cap and Hells Canyon Wilderness while learning how to backpack.Teens learn:

-Our summer backpacking trips focus on guiding teens in discovering one's self and place in the wilderness and in social and biological systems.
+Our summer backpacking trips guide teens in discovering their place in the wilderness and in social and biological systems.
 Teens work together, whether it's cooking for the group or helping a friend get up a steep climb.
 Teens reflect each day through journaling.
 Around the campfire, we discuss leadership and their role in a wild setting.
-Parents share with us that their teen comes back from our trip more confident in themself and more self- assured.
+Parents have commented that their teens return from our trips more confident in themselves.

 Our summer backpacking trips